 Fellow at the Institute for Public Knowledge, New York University

 - qualitative and relational analysis

 My doctoral dissertation The Relational Self, the Social Bond and the Dynamics of Personal Relationships.
-A Sociological Analysis (2010, Fulltext pdf) was published by the Department of Social Research and can be purchased from me or the sociology office.
+A Sociological Analysis (2010, Fulltext pdf) was published by the Department of Social Research, University of Helsinki.